Live life on your own terms!

 Do not let your employer bulldoze you with work pressure.
 Be your own boss, be the rule maker!

 Having your own business provides you with ample scope and freedom, but what comes along is responsibility.
 Plan, discipline, confidence and an orderly approach are all you need to become your own boss.

 How ready are you?

-Analyse your strengths and weaknesses before quitting your full time employment.
+Analyze your strengths and weaknesses before quitting your full-time employment.
 Assess your skills and abilities.
 Are you a team player?
 Does the presence of co-workers bring out the best in you?
 Can you inculcate enough self-discipline to become your own boss?
-When you can answer these questions with conviction, you can analyse whether or not you are fit for a business.
+When you can answer these questions with conviction, you can analyze whether or not you are fit for a business.

 Evaluate your financial assets before starting your own business!

 Do you have enough to sustain yourself and meet the initial capital requirements of your business?
-And also consider how much of financial insecurity you are ready to handle.
-Of course, your start up will not be producing profit overnight.
-You are prepared to convert yourself from an employee to employer only when you are not irked by the financial instability that you may have to encounter during the initial years of your business.
+And also consider how much financial insecurity you are ready to handle.
+Of course, your startup will not be producing profit overnight.
+You are prepared to convert yourself from an employee to an employer only when you are not irked by the financial instability that you may have to encounter during the initial years of your business.

 Are you willing to take risks?
 Entrepreneurship is a tough journey, be prepared!

 When the rule bounded hours of your job injects in you the syndrome of drapetomania, relax and take your time before you actually venture on your escapade.
 Prepare an escape plan.
 Inform your boss prior to leaving the job and build strong relations with your co-workers and boss.
 Take support from your friends and family.
 Before quitting the job, notify your boss in advance.
 Your previous co-workers might turn out to be your first clients.
 They might pour healthy advice in your cup.

 In your journey of entrepreneurship and climbing the ladder of success, you are going to need each and every connection you have built throughout your career.
 Your ex-employers, ex-colleagues or even ex-clients may play important role in your success.